alex-berman/BKOS-pl/README.md

 # Running the system

 There is currently no interactive version of the system.
-However, [dialogue coverage tests](test/dialog_coverage.yml) can be validated by running
+However, [dialogue coverage tests](test/dialog_coverage_spinal_stenosis.yml) can be validated by running

 ```
 swipl -g run_tests -t halt test/test_bkos.pl
 ```

 # Debugging and tracing with coverage testing
 SWI Prolog's support for debugging and tracing can be useful when troubleshooting test failures.
-If we assume that the test named `confirmation_of_prediction` is failing and we want to understand why, we can, e.g. insert a `trace` invocation somethere in the code, and then run the test as follows:
+If we assume that the test named `explain_claim_with_exact_data` is failing and we want to understand why, we can, e.g. insert a `trace` invocation somethere in the code, and then run the test as follows:

 ```
-swipl -g "run_test('test/dialog_coverage.yml', confirmation_response_to_polar_question)" test/test_bkos.pl
+swipl -g "run_test('test/dialog_coverage_spinal_stenosis.yml', explain_claim_with_exact_data)" test/test_bkos.pl
 ```

 This will execute the selected test until the trace point is encountered.